-Rooms C210, S206, S207, and S201 are available for students’ use in conducting collegiate or departmental business, including course work.
+Rooms in the HMP suite are available for students’ use in conducting collegiate or departmental business, including course work.
 Students will be allowed access to these rooms with their Iowa One card.
-Room C210 CPHB is ONLY intended for HMP students.
-Rooms S206 and S207 are for use by all CPH students.
-Room S201 is a classroom, but when classes are not being held in that room it is open to all CPH students.
+Rooms can be reserved by speaking with the Administrative Services Coordinator.

 Students shall not engage in behaviors that may cause destruction or misuse of property.
 Students who cause damage to University equipment will be assessed damage costs.
-Students must also be courteous to fellow CPH students who share the student commons area and 2nd Floor Computer Lab.
+Students must also be courteous to fellow CPH students who share the student commons areas.

 Computers are not to be used for playing games or other non-program-related activities including spamming, discriminatory or harassing use, or accessing inappropriate material on the internet.
 Students working on course assignments, which require computer usage, have priority for computer time.

 Office Equipment and Services